L. Smit en Zoon: Ocean going tugs

 Oceaan (1894) came next.
 With a size of 45 * 8.60 * 4.60 m, and twice the power of the previous tugs, it clearly expressed the ambition of tug service L. Smit & Co.
 Indeed, the market for long distance towing would develop.
 It led to many orders for ocean going tugs at L. Smit and related shipbuilding companies.
 By March 1897 there were plans for two more Noordzee class tugs, and two more Oceaan class tugs.

 Dredging equipment

 The specialization in dredging equipment like hopper barges can be traced back to at least 1877, and would prove to be a long-term success.
-For a time J. & K. Smit would built much more dredging equipment than L. Smit and Son did.
+For a time J. & K. Smit would build much more dredging equipment than L. Smit and Son did.
 After the 1900 Galveston hurricane the Americans ordered the steam suction hopper barge Leviathan at L. Smit.
 It showed that in niche areas, the Dutch shipbuilders could compete with the generally more advanced American shipbuilders.